Li720/FrameworksExplanation/README.md

 ### Adding a Framework to a project (iOS)

 The process of using a framework is pretty straight forward though occassionally one may encounter some hiccups.
-The most common process for using a framework is to add it under the "Frameworks and Libraries" section of the target.
+The most common process for using a framework is to add it under the "Linked Frameworks and Libraries" section of the target.

+Or manually adding it to the Link Binary With Libraries Section of the Build Phases + Copy Files Phase + Updaing some build settings including Other Linker Flags, Framework Search Paths, Library Search Paths.